 With regular use, the drains in your home can become clogged with clumps of hair, causing drainage issues and unpleasant odors.
 However, not all drain cleaners are well-equipped to clear and break up difficult hair clogs.
 For a fast-acting product that tackles your backed-up pipes, this list includes some of the best drain cleaners for hair.

-- BEST OVERALL: Liquid Clog Remover By Green Gobbler
+- BEST OVERALL: Green Gobbler Liquid Hair & Grease Clog Remover

 - BEST RUNNER-UP: Whink 6217 Hair Clog Blaster!